 Now is the time to learn because a flash will come in handy at Christmas parties and holiday gatherings.
 You got this!
 I promise it’s not as hard or as scary as it may seem.

 I have used a slightly more advanced technique in the image above, called bounce flash.
-I’ll cover that in a future article but it’s really not that hard either.
-You literally just turn the flash head to face a side wall and bounce the light off that.
+I cover how to bounce your flash in another article but it’s really not that hard either.
+You literally just turn the flash head to face a wall on your left or right and bounce the light off that.

 Buying your first flash

 If you haven’t purchased your first flash or speedlight yet there are a few things to consider.
 These are the most important features to look for:

 - Make sure the flash is compatible with your camera brand and model.
 Most third-party flash manufacturers make units for all kinds of cameras from Sony, Pentax, Canon, Nikon, Fuji, and Olympus.
 So just check that specs to make sure you get the right one.
 Branded flashes will most likely be safe (i.e. a Nikon flash on a Nikon camera) but double-check to be safe.

 - Buy a flash that has a rotating and tilting head.
 You will need that in order to do bounce flash.

 - The guide number.
 This just represents the power output of the flash.
 The higher the number, the more powerful the flash.
 So if you want a flash for general purpose use don’t get the smallest one, but you likely don’t need the biggest either.
 The ones I have range from GN (Guide Number) 36-60.